mas-4/standingwater.io/src/projects/annowiki.md

 title: "Intertextual Canon Cloud (anno.wiki)"
 url: "https://github.com/malan88/icc"
 featureImage: "./annowiki.jpg"
+short: "annowiki"
 ---
-- I designed, developed, launched, and continue to maintain the web application at [anno.wiki][0] solo.
+The ICC is a web application designed to allow for collaboratively building an exhaustive and definitive repository of annotated literature.
+I designed, developed, deployed, and continue to maintain the project solo, managing occasionally to rope in some programmer friends for help with various features.It consists of ≈14k lines of code and ≈100k lines of code churn.
+The backend uses Flask/SQLAlchemy.
+The frontend uses Jinja2, Sass, and VanillaJS.
+I also had to write several ETL data pipelines for process-ing Project Gutenberg texts.
+It is deployed via Heroku.
+I learned the entire web application life cycle on this project, and it continues to teach me.
+It is currently maintained at [https://anno.wiki][0].
+I am also currently working on a second iteration of the site.

 - Primarily coded in [Flask][1]/[SQLAlchemy][2]
 - Wrote many [ETL data pipeline scripts][3] for processing [Project Gutenberg][4] text files into custom JSON formats